briarsweetbriar/rubber_stamp/README.md

       @novel.submit_revision(novel_params)
     end

 When using `submit_revision`, your original `@novel` will not be altered.
-Instead, ControlledVersioning creates a new version with the submitted revisions.
+Instead, RubberStamp creates a new version with the submitted revisions.
 You can then review this submission:

     @novel.versions.last